 Building upon the strong big mountain reputation of the Jones brand, the Explorer adds a touch of freestyle to the mix.
 This is board impressed our reviewers, many of whom had previous experience with other more well-known splitboards in the Jones line.
 The Explorer is a great option to consider for a potential first splitboard or for someone looking for a more playful ride.

-We tested the Jones skins that featured the universal attachment system.
+We tested the Jones skins that featured the Jones Quick Tension Clips.
 Like the Jones Solution, this board features a small notch cut in the tail to accommodate the Jones Skins Quick Tension Tail clip.
-The Quick Tension Tail clip system is smaller, lighter, and less bulky than standard tail attachment systems and makes sense to investigate if you choose a Jones splitboard with this notch.
 Similar systems have been used on touring skis for many years and are generally positively reviewed.

 This split has the standard insert pattern.

 This board is fun and encourages forays into freestyle.
 While the Jones brand is understandably associated with big mountain riding, this model is more calibrated to the freestyle end of the freeride spectrum than you might think.

 The softer flex makes it easier to bend into butters and is more forgiving when spins don't line up perfectly.
 While riding this board, little bumps turned into enticing kickers, and open areas became opportunities to practice switch backcountry shredding.
 Since the tip and tail have the same width, it rides switch quite well.
 If this is a priority for you, mounting the bindings centered will increase the switch performance.